Relocating to Scotland | Expert guidance from property professionals

 It also takes roughly 45 minutes to get across both these cities by foot, and less for smaller cities such as Dundee and Aberdeen.

-For those looking for rural living, regular train services bring commuters into these cities within 30 minutes, where buyers can expect to enjoy sizable homes in and around quaint country villages and coastal locations such as North Berwick, which is pretty special if you compare the same time in London, which will merely bring you to another suburban area of the city.
+For those looking for rural living, regular train services bring commuters into these cities within 30 minutes, where buyers can expect to enjoy sizeable homes in and around quaint country villages and coastal locations such as North Berwick, which is pretty special if you compare the same time in London, which will merely bring you to another suburban area of the city.